wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

-= 2.2 Beta =
+= 2.2.0 =

-* New - NextScript LinkeIn API support for company pages auto-posting.
+* New - NextScript LinkeIn API support for company pages auto-posting (Beta).
 * New - Actions Log - see the log of the auto-postings.
+* Improvement - Better interface.
+* Bug fix - "headers already sent by line 344" Error.
+* Bug fix - Workaround fix for non-numeric "Facebook Group" pages.
+We hope that Facebook will fix it soon.
+* Bug fix - Saving problems for the "Settings" page.
+* Bug fix - LinkedIn post Formatting problems.
+* Bug fix - Facebook was still attaching a post if not selected.

 = 2.1.3 =